chg60/phammseqs/README.md

 # Basic Usage

+If you installed phamerate and its dependencies using either of the Conda approaches, you will need to activate the environment before using `phamerate` (substitute `phamerate-env` with whatever you named the environment):

+    conda activate phamerate-env

-With all dependencies met, you can run phamerate by invoking it with the `-h` option (to print the help menu):
+You can invoke `phamerate` with the `-h` option to print the help menu:

     phamerate -h